mcclure/magus-tutorial/index.md

 ## INSTALLING THE SAFETY BOOTLOADER

 On some OWL family devices, there is a button you can hold down to kick the device into bootloader mode.
 The Magus doesn't have a button like this.
 The only way to boot the Magus into bootloader is to send it the "reboot into bootloader" MIDI message.
-This means if your Magus firmware has a bug that causes it to hang or crash at launch, before it gets to the point of receiving MIDI, you cannot get into the bootloader at all, and your device is now a brick.
+This means if your Magus firmware has a bug that causes it to hang at launch, before it gets to the point of receiving MIDI, you cannot get into the bootloader at all and your device is now a brick.

 The solution to this is to install the newer, "safe" bootloader.
 This uses something called a "watchdog" which means if the Magus firmware ever hangs for a sufficiently long period of time, it will automatically fall into the bootloader.